intuition-dev/INTUITION/_doc/docs/index.md

    or: mbake subfoldername
 ```

+If you install the Metabake META server (see META doc), you don't even have to do the 'mbake .'.
+META has a watcher that triggers 'mbake' when you save a file.

 ## How to run an mbake app (such as Hello World)

 mbake apps run on any static web server.
 This includes low-cost cloud hosting such as Amazon S3.
 We show how to work with S3 later in this doc.